ibm-cloud-docs/containers/cs_storage.md

     ```
     {: screen}

-4. Create a configuration file to define your persistent volume claim and save the configuration as a `.yaml` file.
+4. Create a configuration file to define your PVC and save the configuration as a `.yaml` file.

     **Example for bronze, silver, gold storage classes**: